h2oai/h2o-health/docs/docs/gene-mutation/snowflake/snowflake.md

 To connect to your Snowflake account to make use of your data and models, consider the following instructions:

 1. In the **Gene Mutation AI** menu, click **Snowflake**.
-2. In the **Snowflake Account** box, enter your account identifier.
+2. In the **Snowflake account** box, enter your account identifier.
 3. In the **Username** box, enter your username.
 4. In the **Password** box, enter your password.
 5. Click **Connect**.